 - Train managers and supervisors to deal with problems that may arise by following the correct procedures.
 Most problems can be nipped in the bud if caught early enough and dealt with efficiently.

 - Deal with formal disciplinary matters fairly and in a reasonable manner, ensuring written records of the incident are kept.
 A clear audit trail is the key to defending a claim.

 - Never dismiss your staff on the spot – no matter how serious their alleged misconduct, there is still a procedure to follow and failure to do so could result in a tribunal case being brought.

 - Establish the facts.
 Conducting an investigation into the incident is critical.
 Employers must be able to demonstrate why the action taken against the employee was justified.
-This is particularly relevant in a conduct matters.
+This is particularly relevant in conduct matters.

 - Provide employees with an opportunity to appeal the decision to dismiss.
 Provide them with the name of the person they should appeal to and give them a reasonable time frame in which to submit their appeal.

 Not all of the above will apply to every dismissal as each type of dismissal will require a different procedure to be followed.
 You should look at each potential dismissal situation on a case by case basis.
-When faced with any employment issue, it is always recommended that you seek legal advice.
+When faced with an employment issue, it is always recommended that you seek legal advice.